-In 1946 as Howard Vollum was wrapping up the design of the 511, the Directors of Tektronix decided to introduce a smaller and less complicated product to be able to more easily ramp up manufacturing.
+In 1946 as Howard Vollum was wrapping up the design of the 511, the Directors of Tektronix decided to introduce a smaller and less complicated product to be able to more easily ramp up a brand new manufacturing organization.
 Howard had designed a square wave generator to test his oscilloscope so they introduced this as the Type 101 Video Calibrator.
 They built a total of 10 instruments and sold none!
 Tektronix first product was a flop.
 However, it served its purpose to get manufacturing ready for the Type 511 oscilloscope.
-Later the Type 101 Video Calibrator was replaced with the Type 104 Square Wave Generator which had modest sales.
+Later the Type 101 Video Calibrator was replaced by the Type 104 Square Wave Generator which had modest sales.

 This photo is of Howard Vollum with the Type 101 Video Calibrator on the left and the Type 511 Oscilloscope on the right.
 This is the first version of the 511 as noted by the external graticule light and the single sweep speed knob.

 The 511 was very well received and the small Hawthorn facility had to add a swing and grave shift and even with 3 full shifts running the lead time stretched out to over 6 months.

 The 511 was designed for medium and high frequency work but did not effectively work with frequencies below 60 Hz.
 Other weaknesses included lack of sufficient vertical gain, the inability to see the trigger portion of the waveform, and the lack of voltage regulation.
 The first enhancement was to add a delay line which could be installed as an option.
 The second enhancement was to add voltage regulation to the power supply.
 Improving the lower bandwidth and more vertical gain became the basis for the follow-on Type 512 Oscilloscope.